imgag/megSAP/doc/internal/NovaSeqXPlus.md

 - run application

 ### Rename custom genome
-If you want to use `GRCh38` as the name for your genome you cannot define it in the first place (the job will crash without a useful error message), but you can replace it in the created `.tar.gz` file:
+If you want to use `GRCh38` as the name for your genome you cannot use it in the BaseSpace app (the job will crash without a useful error message), but you can replace it in the created `.tar.gz` file:
 - download created from BaseSpace
 - extract `tar.gz` file:
 ```
-tar -xvf $OLD_NAME.tar.gz
+tar -xvf GRCh38IMGAG.tar.gz
 ```
-- rename in the `genome.json` file the entries `Name` and `DisplayName`
+- change the entries `Name` and `DisplayName` in the `genome.json` file to `GRCh38`.
 - create new `tar.gz` file:
 ```
-tar -czf $NEW_NAME.tar.gz DRAGEN genome.fa genome.json
+tar -czf GRCh38.tar.gz DRAGEN genome.fa genome.json
 ```
 (- upload this file to the sequencer)